theupdateframework/taps/tap3.md

 order to increase compromise-resilience.
 For example, a project may require both its release engineering and quality assurance roles to sign its targets.
-Both roles are then required to sign the same metadata (i.e., length and hashes) about the targets.
+Both roles are then required to sign the same hashes and length of the targets.
 This is done so that, assuming that both roles use different sets of keys, the compromise of either one of these roles is insufficient to execute arbitrary software attacks.